EarthAkkharawat/sds-project/README.md

 ```

 ## How to deploy application
 Build Docker images of each services and push them to Docker Hub using these specific names.
-Furthermore, we leverage GitHub Actions for the automation of build processes and the pushing of images to the Docker Hub repository.
+This process utilizes GitHub Actions for the automation of build processes and the pushing of images to the Docker Hub repository.
+The source code of configuration files for a GitHub Actions workflow are in `.github -> workflows`
 - [earthakkharawat/api-composer](https://hub.docker.com/repository/docker/earthakkharawat/api-composer/general)
 - [earthakkharawat/department-store](https://hub.docker.com/repository/docker/earthakkharawat/department-store/general)
 - [earthakkharawat/job-position](https://hub.docker.com/repository/docker/earthakkharawat/job-position/general)